sajid1495/Portfolio/README.md

 - **Responsive & Dynamic Design:** The website is fully responsive and dynamic with different CSS animation.
 - **Navigation Bar:** A navigation bar that refreshes the page when navigating to different sections.
+- **API Integration:** The website can fetch info from github using API.
 - **Contact Form:** A contact form that sends data to a Google Sheet.

 ## Some Images from Portfolio